nbortych/LCVNMT/README.md

 If you want to use wandb, make sure to include a wandb_api_key.txt with your api key.
-Otherwise set wandb parameter to false.
+Otherwise set wandb parameter to false. mbr-nmt folder is there to simply provide the utilities.